Agree to Disagree: Measuring Hidden Dissent in FOMC Meetings: Results

 \emph{(1) Stock Market Reactions}

-We begin by examining the SPY index to assess the stock market’s response to hidden dissent within FOMC meetings.
-Our findings suggest that higher levels of hidden dissent generally lead to a decline in share prices (see \autoref{fig_spy}).
-Next, we employ the VIX index to evaluate how stock market volatility expectations react to hidden dissent.
+We begin by examining the stock market's response to hidden dissent using daily total returns of the S\&P 500 ETF (SPY).
+Returns are measured as the log of the close price at date $t+h$ minus the log of the open price at date $t$: $Outcome_{t, t+h}^{SPY} = \log(SPY_{t+h}^{close}) - \log(SPY_{t}^{open})$. \autoref{fig_spy} indicates that higher levels of hidden dissent predict a statistically significant decline in the SPY total return.

+Furthermore, we employ the VIX index to evaluate how stock market volatility expectations react to hidden dissent.
 Plots in \autoref{fig_vix} shows that on the minute release date, higher hidden dissent detected in the minutes significantly increases market volatility in the ensuing few days.
 This observation suggests that the stock market responds to newly disclosed information about hidden dissent, which is not conveyed through other communication channels on the FOMC meeting day.
 In contrast, sentiment information embedded in the minutes does not significantly affect stock market.
+Meanwhile, as shown in \autoref{section4_1}, VIX has no explanatory power over hidden dissent, our current findings clearly suggest a one-way influence, reinforcing the view that markets react to FOMC communications, not vice versa.

 \emph{(2) Bond Market Reactions}